Chatanga/Girinoscope/README.md

-Just unzip the [latest release](https://github.com/Chatanga/Girinoscope/releases) somewhere and launch the application using the appropriate script at the root (`girino` for Linux / Mac and `girino.bat` for Windows).
+Just unzip the [latest release](https://github.com/Chatanga/Girinoscope/releases) somewhere and launch the application using the appropriate script at the root (`girinoscope` for Linux / Mac or `girinoscope.bat` for Windows).
 Of course, since this is a Java application, you need a [JRE 1.6 or higher](https://www.java.com/fr) installed on your system (64 bits is currently only supported for the Linux version).
 It shouldn’t be a problem on Linux and Mac, however, if you are an unfortunate Windows user who don’t have it installed and don’t want to use the [shameful Oracle’s installer](http://news.techworld.com/applications/3423193/oracle-to-keep-bundling-crapware-with-java-installer/), a fine solution is to use the one provided by the Arduino IDE.
-In fact, provided you installed it in the default place, the launch script should find it.
+In fact, provided you have installed it in the default place, the launch script should find it.
-If not, just edit the appropriate variable in the `girinoscope.bat` file.
+If not, just edit the appropriate variable in the `girinoscope(.bat)` file.

 Dependencies
 ------------